-Create an educational video that promotes "consequence thinking" (slightly different to behaviour change).
+Create a NFP educational video that promotes "consequence thinking" (slightly different to behaviour change).
 The film needs to educate about risks of brain injury related to road safety and drug and alcohol abuse.

 Our primary target is school students (mainly high school) and traffic offenders (18-65).
 It is also important that people with an acquired brain injury be able to watch the film and not feel ashamed or disrespected.

 * "It could be me" (getting people to own the possibility that they could end up with a brain injury through risky behaviour)